Animations showing basic orthodontic techniques used with the Invisalign® system.

 D) Extraction cases.

-Space needed to realign teeth is sometimes created by extracting teeth.
+The space needed to realign teeth is sometimes created by extracting teeth.

 “Extraction” cases are commonplace in the orthodontic world.
 In most cases, they only involve the removal of back teeth (usually bicuspids), often in right/left pairs.